 A Kac--Moody algebra $\mathfrak{g}_{\F}(A)$ over a field $\F$ may be constructed by generators and relations using a collection of data which includes a matrix $A=(a_{ij})_{i,j\in I}$ called a {\it generalized Cartan matrix} satisfying the following conditions for all $i,j\in I=\{1,\dots ,\ell\}$:

 A generalized Cartan matrix $A$ is {\it indecomposable} if there is no partition of the set $I = I_1\cup I_2$ into non-empty subsets so that $a_{ij}=0$ for $i\in I_1$ and $j\in I_2$.
-The matrix $A$ is called {\it symmetrizable} if there is an invertible diagonal matrix $D = diag(d_1,\cdots,d_\ell)$ such that $DA=(d_i a_{ij})$ is symmetric.
-One distinguishes various types of generalized Cartan matrices: \begin{itemize} \item[-] {\it Finite type:} $A$ is positive-definite.
-In this case $A$ is the Cartan matrix of a finite dimensional semisimple Lie algebra and $det(A)>0$. \item[-] {\it Affine type:} $A$ is positive-semidefinite, but not positive-definite, and all minors are positive definite.
-In this case $det(A)=0$. \item[-] {\it Hyperbolic type:} $A$ is neither of finite nor affine type, but every proper, indecomposable submatrix is either of finite or of affine type.
-In this case $det(A)<0$. \item[--] {\it Strictly hyperbolic type:} $A$ is hyperbolic type, but every proper, indecomposable submatrix is of finite type. \end{itemize}
+The matrix $A$ is called {\it symmetrizable} if there is an invertible diagonal matrix $D = \operatorname{diag}(d_1,\dots,d_\ell)$ such that $DA=(d_i a_{ij})$ is symmetric.
+One distinguishes various types of generalized Cartan matrices: \begin{itemize}\itemsep=0pt \item[--] {\it Finite type:} $A$ is positive-definite.
+In this case $A$ is the Cartan matrix of a finite-dimensional semisimple Lie algebra and $\det(A)>0$. \item[--] {\it Affine type:} $A$ is positive-semidefinite, but not positive-definite, and all minors are positive definite.
+In this case $\det(A)=0$. \item[--] {\it Hyperbolic type:} $A$ is neither of finite nor affine type, but every proper, indecomposable submatrix is either of finite or of affine type.
+In this case $\det(A)<0$. \item[--] {\it Strictly hyperbolic type:} $A$ is hyperbolic type, but every proper, indecomposable submatrix is of finite type. \end{itemize}

 The terminology ``hyperbolic'' goes back to the original (independent) papers of Kac and Moody, and comes from the geometry of the root systems for the corresponding Kac--Moody Lie algebras.
 The Weyl group orbits of roots lie on hyperbolas in the rank~2 hyperbolic case and on hyperboloids in higher rank cases.
 We have included in Section 7 two figures illustrating the rank~2 root systems which show this hyperbolic geometry clearly.
 The definitions of roots, root systems and Weyl groups are below.

-A complex Kac--Moody algebra $\fg_\C(A)$ has at least two {\em real forms}, that is, real Lie algebras $\fg_\R$ such that $\fg_\C(A) = \C\otimes \fg_\R$.
-The {\em split real form} of $\fg_\C(A)$ is $\fg_\R(A)$ (see~\cite{BBMR95}).
-From this point on, all generalized Cartan matrices in this paper are assumed to be indecomposable, symmetrizable and of hyperbolic type.
+A complex Kac--Moody algebra $\fg_\C(A)$ has at least two {\em real forms}, that is, real Lie algebras~$\fg_\R$ such that $\fg_\C(A) = \C\otimes \fg_\R$.
+The {\em split real form} of $\fg_\C(A)$ is $\fg_\R(A)$ (see~\cite{BBMR95}). {\it From this point on, all generalized Cartan matrices in this paper are assumed to be indecomposable, symmetrizable and of hyperbolic type.}